nightrunner91/nightvue/README.md

 NightVue is a “crystal clear” development framework for [Vue.js 2.x](https://ru.vuejs.org/v2/guide/) powered by [Vue CLI 4.x](https://cli.vuejs.org/), one of the most convenient tools for developing with Vue.js.

 While many other frameworks comes with pre-build components and styles, NightVue gives you the maximum freedom to develop your own web interfaces.
-It is created for developers who prefer to develop “from scratch”.
+It is created for those who prefer to develop “from scratch”.
 NightVue gives you tools to work with and what you do with them is up to you.

-For those developers who need framework with ready-to-use UI solutions, we would recomend to use popular ones like [BootstrapVue](https://bootstrap-vue.org/), [Vuetify](https://vuetifyjs.com/en/), [Vue Material](https://www.creative-tim.com/vuematerial/), or whatever you like.
+For those developers who needs framework with ready-to-use UI solutions, we would recomend to use popular ones like [BootstrapVue](https://bootstrap-vue.org/), [Vuetify](https://vuetifyjs.com/en/), [Vue Material](https://www.creative-tim.com/vuematerial/), or whatever you like.
 Anyway, take a look at our documentation, maybe NightVue is what you need!

 # What's Included? 📦